Table of Contents

 How is cancer treated?

 Treatment is based on your type of cancer as well as your overall health and preferences.
-It may involve surgery, chemotherapy, or radiation, or combinations.
+It may involve surgery, chemo-/immunotherapy, or radiation, or combinations.
 Clinical trials may be available to study new treatments such as immunotherapy or gene therapy.
 Your doctor works with a multidisciplinary team to guide your treatment.

 Cure or remission?

-Interpreting cancer statistics
+Interpreting cancer statistics – How to read the numbers

 Statistics cannot tell what exactly will happen to you, but they provide good general indications.
 Because every cancer is unique, no statistic can give exact answers about the outcome of your cancer.